sotanodroid/saliency-client/docs/guide/README.md

 > pip install saliency-client
 ```

-You are now ready to connect to Saliency API
+You are now ready to connect to the Saliency API

 ```python
 from saliency import SaliencyClient